AriaWsHere/Wild-Imaginary-Wastes/README.md

 to create replacer patches.
 I took inspiration for this modlist from a youtuber know as Boylei Hobby Time and his "wild Imaginary West" playlist of dioramas as well as a free (at the time of typing) game called Falsepine.
 Without further ado I will post instructions for the modlist.

+Notes: You will need a fresh install of fallout new vegas, mod organizer 2 and LOOT.
+I do not suppoort pirated versions of the game.